Super Bowl LVI

 On the other side of things stand the upstart Cincinnati Bengals.
 No one expected them to make the playoffs this year, let alone a Super Bowl run.
 Yet, led by second-year quarterback Joe Burrow and rookie wide receiver Jamarr Chase, as well as a surprising defence, they won their division.
 They then eked out three narrow wins, against the Raiders, then the Titans, and a shocking comeback against the Chiefs.
 Now, the young Bengals have a shot at stamping their mark on history, completing one of the most shocking runs in NFL history.

-While the Rams are favourited at -4, this should be a tight battle.
+While the Rams are favourited at -4, this should be a tight battle.|

-NFL Super Bowl Betting Strategies
+Super Bowl LVI

 The Super Bowl is a huge event for sports betting, so it’s smart to try and go in with one or two strategies to help ensure you have success betting on the Super Bowl.
 Here are a couple of our favourites: